runnerty/docs/docs/config.md

 runnerty -p master_cryptor_password -e password_to_encrypt
 ```

-Note that master_cryptor_password is the personal password needed to decrypt the passwords.
+Note that `master_cryptor_password` is the personal password needed to decrypt the passwords.

-This will return the crypted password.
-Now, in the config.json you can use the crypted paswords with the property crypted_password (Runnerty will decrypt the crypted password in memory and send it to the executors):
+This will return the encrypted password.
+Now, in the config.json you can use the encrypted passwords with the property `crypted_password` (Runnerty will decrypt the encrypted password in memory and send it to the executors):

 ```json
 {